Costco Anywhere Visa® Card by Citi review: A gas-centric wholesale clubcard

 Your best options to couple with the Costco cash back card depend on where you do the rest of your shopping.
 If you do your grocery shopping at supermarkets, then you can’t do much better than the Blue Cash Preferred Card® from American Express.
-It earns a stellar 6 percent cash back at U.S. supermarkets (on up to $6,000 per year, then 1 percent), plus it gets 3 percent back on the transit purchases that slip through the cracks in your Costco card’s travel category.
+It earns a stellar 6 percent cash back at U.S. supermarkets (on up to $6,000 per year, then 1 percent), plus it gets 3 percent back on the transit purchases, which isn’t included with the Costco card’s travel category.
 Keep in mind that it does come with a $95 annual fee ($0 introductory annual fee for the first year).

 If you shop at superstores like Walmart or Target, a flat-rate card might be the way to go.
-A prime choice would be the 2 percent flat-rate Wells Fargo Active Cash card or the similar Citi® Double Cash Card since it earns up to unlimited 2 percent cash back (1 percent back at purchase, then 1 percent upon payment) anywhere you shop if you’d like to stay within Citi’s network.
+A prime choice would be the 2 percent flat-rate Wells Fargo Active Cash card or the similar Citi® Double Cash Card since it also earns up to an unlimited 2 percent cash back (1 percent back at purchase, then 1 percent upon payment) anywhere you shop if you’d like to stay within Citi’s network.

 Cardholders that lean on the travel and dining side of their Costco cash back categories might want to consider the Capital One SavorOne Rewards Credit Card.
-For no annual fee, it will rack up unlimited 3% cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1% on all other purchases.
+For no annual fee, it will rack up unlimited 3 percent cash back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1 percent on all other purchases.

 Bankrate’s Take: Is the Costco Anywhere Visa worth it?

-All information about the Costco Anywhere Visa® Card by Citi, Capital One Walmart Rewards Mastercard, and Amazon Prime Rewards Visa Signature Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+All information about the Costco Anywhere Visa® Card by Citi, Capital One Walmart Rewards® Mastercard®, Sam’s Club® Mastercard® and Amazon Prime Rewards Visa Signature Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.